SallaApp/ZATCA/README.md

 ## Security

-If you discover any securitysrelated issues, please email security@salla.sa instead of using the issue tracker.
+If you discover any securitys-related issues, please email security@salla.sa instead of using the issue tracker.

 ## Credits